dwmcallister/presentation-decks/README.md

-# presentations-2023
+# presentations decks
-slides from talks in 2023
+slides from talks in 2023, 2024

 This repo contains my slides for recent talks (sometimes very specific to a particular event).